Educators alarmed by recent bias incidents at Long Island schools

 Port Washington plans to triple the amount of anti-bias programming at its high school and middle schools.

 “The next step is we have to double down as far as educating our parents.
-We just can't do this in isolation," he said.
-"This has to be a real partnership with what's taking place in the home and what's being said at home … That's the hard part.”
+We just can't do this in isolation," Hynes said.
+"This has to be a real partnership with what's taking place in the home and what's being said at home. … That's the hard part.”

 These incidents come as hate crimes remain a pressing problem on Long Island.
 School-specific data was unavailable, but in 2022, Nassau had roughly 60 hate crimes reported, up from 28 the year before, according to preliminary data compiled by the state Division of Criminal Justice Services.
 In Suffolk, the number of hate crimes shifted slightly, moving from 28 in 2021 to 27 in the following year, the data showed.